Busayo/EKS-CF-Template-Linter/readme.md

-Sure, here's a revised version of the readme file with improved formatting:

 # EKS Cloud Formation Template Linter

 This project is a simple way to create, lint, and deploy a basic Kubernetes cluster using CloudFormation.
 However, the CloudFormation template included in the project can be replaced by any CloudFormation template and it would work.